makcim392/infrastructure_as_code/readme.md

 ## Project description
 The goal of this project is to create a simple infrastructure as code (IaC) using Terraform.
 I've used AWS SSO login to connect to my AWS account.
 I've created a S3 bucket with Terraform.
 I've also used the AWS CLI to configure my AWS credentials.
 I've used the following commands to create the S3 bucket: `terraform init`, `terraform plan`, `terraform apply`.
 I've also used the following commands to destroy the S3 bucket: `terraform destroy`.
 I've used the following commands to show the S3 bucket: `terraform show`.
 I've used the following commands to validate the S3 bucket: `terraform validate`.

+After that, I created an S3 bucket connected with a CloudFront distribution.

 ## Useful commands

 - `terraform init`: Initialize a Terraform working director